Docs navigation

 Twitch Enhanced Broadcasting (TEB) helps your viewers enjoy a smoother experience by streaming with multiple resolutions, bitrates, and codecs.
 Viewers get quality options that match their device and network, whether they are on a high-end setup or an older mobile device.

-What is still in beta
+What is available, and what is still in beta

 Features available to anyone include multi-resolution streaming in AVC (H.264) and Automatic Stream Configuration: stream settings are fetched from Twitch automatically and matched to your device's capabilities without manual adjustments.
 That is why you may see the message “Twitch Enhanced Broadcasting is controlling some of your stream settings.”